Sales taxes in the United States: Louisiana

 Louisiana has a 4.45% state sales tax as of 1 July 2018.
 The state sales tax is not charged on unprepared food.
 There are also taxes on the parish (county) level and some on the city levels, Baton Rouge has a 5% sales tax.
 Parishes may add local taxes up to 5%, while local jurisdictions within parishes may add more.
 In Allen Parish, the combined sales tax is up to 9.45% (0.7% for Parish Council, 3% for School Board, 1% to 1.3% for City/Town).
 New Orleans (coterminous with Orleans Parish) collects the maximum 5% tax rate for a total of 9.45% on general purpose items.
 For food and drugs the tax rate is 4.5%, for a total of 8.95%.
 Louisiana bids out sales tax audits to private companies, with many being paid on a percentage collected basis.

 Maine

 Maine has a 5.5% general, service provider and use tax (raised, temporarily until further notice, from 5% on October 1, 2013).
 The tax on lodging and prepared food is 8% and short term auto rental is 10%.
 These are all officially known as "sales tax".
+In July 2021, Maine exempted feminine hygiene products from taxation, reclassifying them as a "grocery staple."